HugeCoderGuy/LightsCameraPlants/README.md

 - A 3D printer with a print plate of at least somethingxsomething and height of mm.
 - Soldering tools and setup

-*Note: price is roughly $90 if you already own a moniter, keyboard, mouse, usb cords and have access to a 3d printer.
-Otherwise expected cost is roughly $200
 ## Setup
 ### Part 1: Hardware
-1. Download the three stl files from the folder___.
-Use [Cura](https://ultimaker.com/software/ultimaker-cura) to develop a gcode file for your 3D print of the components.
+1. Download the three stl files from the files_to_print folder.
+Use [Cura](https://ultimaker.com/software/ultimaker-cura) to develop a gcode file for your 3D prints of the components.
 I recommend that you use these settings:
-   - 15% infill
+   - 20% infill
    - Nozzel fill
    - No adhesion
    - Matte Black PLA filament for the 3D printer
    - .175mm (Normal) profile for the Housing
    - .1313mm (Fine) profile for the plate and touchscreen backboard
 2. Attach the touchscreen to the backplate using x4 ___ and x4 ____
-3. Slide the backplate onto the main housing and ensure that the touchscreen has a snug fit the backplate
+3. Slide the backplate onto the main housing and ensure that the touchscreen has a snug fit with the backplate
 4. Connect camera to the housing
 5. solder neopixels?
 6. Connect the ground cable to pin 1, the Vin cable to pin 2, and the data in line to pin 3.
-Please refer to online doccumentation for the specific pinout of your raspberry pi model.
+Please refer to [online documentation](https:includelineheree) for the specific pinout of your raspberry pi model.
 Please note that each of these pin numbers refer to the GPIO number which do not follow the cronological ordering from 1-40.
 7.
 ### Part 2: Software
 1. Download the [Raspberry Pi Imager software](https://www.raspberrypi.com/software/) and setup the pi os on the fresh SD card.
 Refer to this [video](https://www.youtube.com/watch?v=ntaXWS8Lk34) for additional help setting up the sd card.
 2. Place the sd card into the pi and then power it up with the micro usb.
 Plug the usb to micro usb cable and HDMI into the pi to connect it to the touchscreen display.
 Keyboard (if not using the pi 400) to the pi to interact with it.
+3. Connect your pi to wifi.
+Without wifi you will not be able to operate the software or download the system dependencies.
 3. Navigate to the terminal screen and enter
 ```
 git clone https://github.com/HugeCoderGuy/LightsCameraPlants.git